 Now in cell C2, I input this formula:

 I press enter and drag down this formula for all the cells (up to there is data) in the column.
 You are seeing all the first names and last names are merged into a new column.

 Now this new column (Full Name) holds Excel formulas, so we cannot delete our First Name and Last Name column data.
 Let’s free up this new column from formulas.

 Choose the entire column either using the mouse or using this keyboard shortcut (CTRL + SHIFT + Down Arrow) when your cell pointer is placed at the first cell of the column.

-Now press CTRL + C in the keyboard to copy the entire column and press CTRL + V to paste the copied values in the same place.
+Now press CTRL + C on the keyboard to copy the entire column and press CTRL + V to paste the copied values in the same place.

-Click on the CTRL dropdown and choose Values (V) option from the Paste Values row.
+Click on the CTRL dropdown and choose the Values (V) option from the Paste Values row.

 So, our cells are freed up from formulas and show only the values.